Stop harassing creditor calls and get your financial future back on track. A private matter, filing personal bankruptcy can be a great relief.

-Many people are needlessly afraid of the bankruptcy process but in fact, filing a bankruptcy can help you take control of your life and guarantee a secure financial future.
+Many people are needlessly afraid of the personal bankruptcy process but, in fact, filing a bankruptcy can help you take control of your life and guarantee a secure financial future.
 You’ve worked too hard to continue struggling with debt problems and dealing with harassing creditors.
 There are solutions that can help you get your life back on track and rebuild your credit.
-At its most basic level, bankruptcy is a means for honest, hardworking people to obtain relief from overwhelming debt.
+At its most basic level, personal bankruptcy is a means for honest, hardworking people to obtain relief from overwhelming debt.

 By law, all legal actions against you must cease once a Chapter 7 bankruptcy has been filed.
 Creditors cannot initiate or continue any lawsuits, wage garnishments, or even telephone calls demanding payments.

-If you are tired of harassing phone calls, worrying about your finances and the future, filing a Chapter 7 bankruptcy may be the most effective way to protect yourself from creditor harassment and start afresh.
+If you are tired of harassing phone calls, worrying about your finances and the future, filing a Chapter 7 bankruptcy may be the most effective way to protect yourself from creditor harassment and start anew.
 Call us today to schedule a free consultation.

-Get the Facts About Bankruptcy
+Facts About the Personal Bankruptcy Solution

 An individual spouse is permitted to file bankruptcy without the need for their spouse to also file.
 Not only can the filing spouse eliminate individual debt, but the non-filing spouse’s credit should not be affected.

-The Bankruptcy laws provide specific “exemptions” or “protections” for most basic possessions.
-In most cases when you file a bankruptcy, you can keep your home, vehicles, household goods and pension.
+The bankruptcy laws provide specific “exemptions” or “protections” for most basic possessions.
+In most cases when you file a bankruptcy you can keep your home, vehicles, household goods, and pension.

 Retirement funds are “exempt” or protected in bankruptcy.
 A debtor can retain the retirement funds so long as the funds remain within the retirement account.